Updated: Aug 1

 Divide the dough in to smaller balls and flatten them.
 Using your thumb, make an indent in each flattened dough ball.

 Test if the ghee / cooking oil is hot enough to fry by dropping a tiny ball of flour – it should lightly sizzle, and rise to the top gradually, not instantly.

 Fry the Balushahi or Badushah at medium heat for the first minute or so and then on low heat for the next 5 to 6 minutes, till golden brown, and cooked from the inside.

 For crisp, flaky Balushahi, avoid overcrowding the pan.
 Also the dough will expand to 1 ½ times the size while frying, so leave enough empty space in the pan.

-Remove from pan and drain on a kitchen towel.
+Remove the Badushah from pan and drain on a kitchen towel.
 Allow the Balushahi to completely cool down before dunking in the sugar syrup.

 Remove the syrup soaked Balushahi and place on a tray for the sugar to set and crystalise and your traditional Indian dessert - Balushahi or Badushah is ready to serve / eat.
 You could garnish it with slivered dry fruits before serving.